 We do our best to control offensive language, jokes in bad taste and other forms of unacceptable behavior.

-Deposit for Extended Trips is $750.00 and a different refund policy applies.
+Deposit for Extended Trips (Alaska) is $750.00 and a different refund policy applies.
 Please contact the Camp Office for more information.

 If Hayo-Went-Ha Camps cancels your program:

 Hayo-Went-Ha Camps will transfer your existing 2020 summer balance towards summer 2021 registration.* Alternatively, you may choose from the two options below.

 1. Donate some or all of your account balance to Hayo-Went-Ha Camps. (tax deductible)**